RevenueHunt/docs/docs/how-to-guides/change-quiz-language.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     !!! note

-        Version 2 of the Shop Quiz: Product Recomemnder App for Shopify fully supports the Shopify Markets feature.
+        Version 2 of the RevenueHunt App for Shopify fully supports the Shopify Markets feature.

     Before assigning quizzes to specific markets and languages, you’ll need to create and customize the quiz versions for each language.
 Here’s how: